operiojrr/VSU-Computational-Materials-Science-Research-Data-Visualization-and-Analysis/README.md

-# VSU Computational Materials Science Research Data Visualization and Analysis
+# VSU Computational Materials Science Research Data Processing and Visualization

 This repository contains Colab notebooks for visualizing and analyzing data generated from **Density Functional Theory (DFT)** calculations, particularly using **Quantum ESPRESSO**.
 It is part of the work developed by the VSU Theoretical and Computational Research Group, a joint research group between the Department of Physics and Department of Pure and Applied Chemistry.

 ## Contents

-- `DFTdav.ipynb` – Main notebook for plotting and analyzing DFT data for structural and electronic properties.
+- `DFTDataProcessingandVisualizationNotebook.ipynb` – Main notebook for plotting and analyzing DFT data for structural, electronic, and elastic properties.
-- `ElasticProperties.ipynb` – for plotting of mechanical properties
+- folder containing sample data for use in the notebook

 ## Features

-- Visualization of structural and electronic properties, including preliminary convergence plots
+- Visualization of structural properties, including preliminary convergence plots
 - Plotting utilities for band structure, density of states (DOS), and related properties.
 - Creating plots for elastic moduli
 - Data processing workflows suitable for quantum materials research.